Constructing the Cleve Hill Substation

 - Fire deluge pump house and tank.

-- Construction operations on the site were completed in 2012.
-Commmissioning and maintenance activities will continue through 2012 and into 2013.
+- Construction operations on the site were completed in 2012 and the site is now fully operational.

-Due to legislation changes, on completion, London Array’s transmission assets (the onshore and offshore substations and associated cables) will be owned by an independent operator.
+Due to legislation changes, on completion, London Array’s transmission assets (the onshore and offshore substations and associated cables) will be owned by an independent Offshore Transmission Owner.
 London Array Phase One (630 MW) is part of Ofgem’s second transitional tender round for the ownership and operation of its transmission assets, which kicked off on November 2010.
+The OFTO is appointed by Ofgem, after a tender exercise Blue Transmission was announced as the preferred bidder for London Array’s transmission assets.
+Blue Transmission is a joint venture of financial and technical organisations and they are already and OFTO for another offshore wind farm.
+We expect the sale will be completed later this year.

-The substation needs permanent external fencing to be built to a specified security standard for this type of installation.
+The substation needs permanent external fencing to a specified security standard for this type of installation.

-- The 4km of fencing will be around 2.4m high and will have additional security features.
+- The 4km of fencing is around 2.4m high and has additional security features.

-- Internal fencing will separate the various compounds within the substation.
+- Internal fencing separates the various compounds within the substation.

-- The site will have similar security arrangements to other National Grid substations.
+- The site has similar security arrangements to other National Grid substations.

 The main asphalt access road, together with a security gate and associated features at the site entrance, were completed in 2012.